maskegger/guide/index.md

 ## Folder structure

+A project can include lots of materials: the analysis, the manuscript, related literature, grant proposals, etc. Your analysis, which includes both code and data, should be kept in a distinct location.
+Keeping the analysis separate will make it easier to create a standalone replication package when the project is complete.

 A typical analysis starts with raw data (e.g., a dataset downloaded from the web).
-Scripts process these data, run analyses, and create tables.
-So the minimal folder structure for a project looks like this:
+Scripts process these data and run the analysis.
+Scripts and data should be stored in separate folders.
+The core structure for the project's analysis looks like this:

 ```text
 .